 The Projecta IDC25 price is around $300 – $330, depending on where you get it from.

-So, onto the nitty gritty.
+So, onto the nitty gritty, of the IDC25 review.
 We’ve had our Projecta IDC25 for nearly 2.5 years, and up until about 2 months ago I’d almost forgotten that it was running.
 I never looked at it, I never worried about running out of battery capacity even when it wasn’t sunny, as it just did its job.

 We also run the Projecta dual battery monitor, so I do keep an eye on the battery voltages, and up until then I don’t think I’d ever seen it under 12.4 volts at rest, so the battery has had a good life.